This Tuesday in September started like most Fall days in the

 jet.
 At that point, we knew these were no accidents.

-but there were reports of a commercial jet passing near Pittsburgh,
+reports of a commercial jet passing near Pittsburgh, just to our

-just to our north.
-We watched the skies and continued listening to
+north.
+We watched the skies and continued listening to radio news

 the following weeks, we learned the story of the brave passengers on